 CONSTRUCTION REQUIREMENTS

 General.
-FLS waterproofing system shall be constructed according to Section 406, except as modified herein, with a tack coat, a layer of FLS, a Protection Layer (1061.06), a second layer of FLS, and a final layer of IL 9.5 FG as shown on the plans.
+FLS waterproofing system shall be constructed according to Section 406, except as modified herein, with a tack coat, a layer of FLS, a Protection Layer, a second layer of FLS, and a final layer of Hot-Mix Asphalt Surface Course, IL 9.5 FG as shown on the plans.

 Preparation of Concrete Deck.
 Surfaces shall be cleaned according to Article 406.05(c).
 In non-attainment areas, vacuum sweeping shall be performed using a regenerative air vacuum sweeper.